Cuatro Ciénegas: Las Playitas

 Las Playitas is a large extension of wetlands located close to the municipal seat.

 White dunes

-Also known in Spanish as "Las Dunas de Yeso,” white dunes cover a large area of white sand that consists of calcium sulfate.
+Also known in Spanish as "Las Dunas de Yeso," white dunes cover a large area of white sand that consists of calcium sulfate.
 They are considered the largest in the country, and the third largest in the Americas.

 Other tourist attractions

-Other featured wetlands include "Nogalito" and the ecotouristic park "La Ilusión,” as well as El Entronque and El Mesquite resorts.
+Other featured wetlands include "Nogalito" and the ecotouristic park "La Ilusión," as well as El Entronque and El Mesquite resorts.
 The Sierra de la Campana, a mountain range with a huge crater called El hundido, is also a tourist attraction.
-Cuatro Cienégas is also an important wine-making region; the winery Bodegas Ferrino, founded by a 19th-century Italian immigrant near the town of Cuatro Ciénegas, is the second largest producer of wine in Coahuila.
+Cuatro Cienégas is also an important wine-making region; the winery Bodegas Ferriño, founded by a 19th-century Italian immigrant near the town of Cuatro Ciénegas, is the second largest producer of wine in Coahuila.
 The site attracts many visitors who are immersed in the process of making wine and it offers guide tours around the Cuatro Ciénegas valley.